lbl-srg/EstimationPy/doc/source/modules/examples/first_order.rst

 name of the column is indicated in line 11.

 The instructions at line 14 and 17 respectively initialize the model, and run the simulation.
+The simulation command does not have arguments thus the time model is simulated for the time period specified in the CSV file.
 The figure below shows the result.

 .. image:: ../../img/FirstOrder.png